 Europlanet Evaluation Toolkit

-Europlanet 2020 RI is developing a dedicated evaluation toolkit to empower outreach providers and educators in measuring and appraising the impact of their activities.
+Europlanet 2020 RI has developed a dedicated evaluation toolkit to empower outreach providers and educators in measuring and appraising the impact of their activities.
 This toolkit is intended to provide advice and resources that can be simply and easily integrated into normal outreach and education activities.

 We are not saying you have to evaluate *all* your outreach and education work!
 But if you do decide to do some evaluation we want to help ensure it goes as smoothly as possible.